 - Get immediate feedback about your meeting or event

-*Breakout rooms are not available to users who login via a Chrome Book, Chrome OS, or Zoom Rooms.
-But they can stay in the main room as an alternative breakout room.
+*Breakout rooms are now available to users who login via a Chrome Book, or Chrome OS.
+Breakout rooms are also available to people that use Zoom Rooms, but there are hardware limitation.
+People that use Zoom Rooms can stay in the main room as an alternative breakout room.
 (Note: Chrome OS is an operating system and not to be confused with Google Chrome web browser)

 In Zoom Meeting, you can enable the whiteboard through screen sharing.
 This provides a blank space for you or your attendees to draw.
 This tool can be great for brainstorming ideas or adding to your presentation.
 "Drawing" or annotations can be used on your shared screen (i.e. a powerpoint presentation) as well as on the whiteboard.
 You can also use the whiteboard function to break the ice with a game of Pictionary.

 In addition to the ideas above, you may wish to incorporate some games into your event to increase audience interaction and lighten the mood.
 These can be used at the beginning of your meeting to set the tone or can be used to break up a longer, content-heavy presentation.

 Do a virtual scavenger hunt with your attendees to grab audience attention in a fun way.
 For the scavenger hunt, encourage everyone to use gallery view to see all the other players.
 To play, pick an item for your attendess to find (e.g. a hat, favourite kitchen utensil) and give them a set amount of time to go find it and bring it back.
 This activity works great as a way to create a break during a presentation heavy event by encouraging attendees to stand up and move.